School of Life & Health Sciences email: email@example.com telephone: +44 121 204 4274 fax: +44 121 204 4175

-Our review in Biochem Soc Trans provides a good overview of our approach.
+Our review in Current Opinion in Structural Biology provides a good overview of our approach.

 A second theme of our work is examining in detail the regulation of water channel proteins (aquaporins), which is one of the protein families we produce in our yeast cell factories and are of interest as novel drug targets.
-We recently showed that AQP1 is regulated by extracellular water availability (Biochemistry.
+We were the first to show that AQP1 is regulated by extracellular water availability (Biochemistry.
 2010, 49:821-3).
 This work was featured on the front cover of its issue, and as part of the 50th birthday cover.

 To read more about our work on G protein-coupled receptors, click here* and here.

-We acknowledge EPSRC, BBSRC, the Technology Strategy Board, AstraZeneca Ltd, Alpha Biologics Ltd, Applikon Biotechnology, Johnson & Johnson, Glycoform Ltd, Polytherics Ltd and the European Commission for their support.
+We acknowledge EPSRC, BBSRC, the Technology Strategy Board, AstraZeneca Ltd, Alpha Biologics Ltd, Applikon Biotechnology, Johnson & Johnson, Glycoform Ltd, GlaxoSmithKline, Polytherics Ltd, Sauflon Ltd and the European Commission for their support.

-Dr Debasmita Sarkar, a postdoctoral fellow supported by Aston University in collaboration with OPPF-UK, took up a BBSRC-funded research fellow position at Aston University, Birmingham
+Dr Debasmita Sarkar, a postdoctoral fellow supported by Aston University in collaboration with OPPF-UK, took up a BBSRC-funded research fellow position at Aston University, Birmingham.

 Dr Stephanie Cartwright, supported by a BBSRC targeted priority studentship in ageing, passed her viva on 15th August 2013 and took up a European-Commission-funded postdoctoral position at Aston University, Birmingham